Chris210634/ReBeL/README.md

 ```
 You can change hyperparameters in ```conf/c02_selfplay/poker_ap.yaml```.
 You will see the replay buffer being filled.
 Once a certain number of training examples is reached, the value network is trained one epoch.
-This code uses 1 GPU.
 Most of the time is spent generating the training examples.
 I found that training the value network one epoch is sufficient to get reasonable results.

 checkpoints are stored in the ```outputs``` folder.